What exactly is therapy?

-Psychotherapy is a treatment for emotional and psychological problems, similar to counselling in many ways.
-It involves meeting with a therapist usually once a week for a period of time, to talk things over in a safe, supportive and completely confidential place.
-Most of the time the therapy takes the form of a conversation, and occasionally it may be suggested that you try some exercises.
+The word ‘therapy’ usually refers to the talking therapies of psychotherapy and counselling, which are treatments for emotional and psychological problems.
+This involves meeting with a therapist, usually once a week, to talk things over in a safe, supportive and completely confidential place for a period of time.
+Most of the time therapy takes the form of a conversation, and occasionally it may be suggested that you try some exercises.
 Nothing is ever forced upon you and you always have choice and control over what happens in sessions.
-You do not need to be mentally unwell to benefit from psychotherapy, although it is helpful for issues such as depression and anxiety.
+You do not need to be mentally unwell to benefit from therapy, although it is helpful for issues such as depression and anxiety.

 The decision to have psychotherapy or counselling is often a big step.
 You might make this decision because a situation in life has arisen recently that is too emotionally difficult for you to handle alone.
 Or there may be longer term issues or patterns of distress coming from your history which you have been unable to resolve.
-In your first session you may explore whether therapy is suitable for you or not.
-Each person’s needs are unique, so your own therapy is tailored to your own needs.
+In your first session you are invited to explore whether therapy is suitable for you or not.
+Each person’s needs are unique, and your own therapy is tailored to your own needs.

 There are various issues that might bring you to therapy.
 You may have problems with relationships, work, family matters, past or present abuse, depression, anxiety, physical illness or problems with ageing.
 Or you may have no particular problem that can be identified except for a chronic feeling of emptiness, dissatisfaction or lack of purpose.
 Whatever you bring, a gentle exploration of the issues usually reveals a deeper picture that helps you to make sense of what is happening.